-IA&B members: Access the template
+IA&B members: Access a Cybersecurity/Data Breach resource on the requirements, including templates.

 Fiduciary Duties and Properly Setting Up Bank Accounts for New Agencies

 Fiduciary duties fall into two broad categories: the duty of loyalty and the duty of care.
 Pennsylvania, Maryland, and Delaware all have special requirements for producers who hold monies in a fiduciary capacity.
 In addition, certain federal requirements can affect the security of an agency's fiduciary accounts.